 Cultivating crops for animal fodder requires huge amounts of land, irrigation water, and resources.
 These crops and the actual animals cause all sorts of negative effects on a global scale ranging from carbon dioxide and methane emissions to soil erosion, loss of clean water and bringing down rain forests.

 Finally, many people turn to plant-based diets because of health reasons.
-I’d like to point out that there is a lot of exaggerations and make-belief in the beneficial health effects of a vegan diet.
+I’d like to point out that there is a lot of exaggeration and make-belief in the beneficial health effects of a vegan diet.

 Vegan is no more magical for health than any other reasonable diet.
 Vegan diets are associated with slight health benefits, especially for inflammation and heart health.